 Oversight and Management

 All political activities conducted by or on behalf of the company are managed by Huntington’s Government Relations department.
-The group reports to the Chief Communications Officer who is responsible for the department’s policies, activities and legal compliance, with advice from the company’s legal counsel and compliance department.
+The group reports to the Chief Public Affairs Officer who is responsible for the department’s policies, activities and legal compliance, with advice from the company’s legal counsel and compliance department.
 Moreover, the group is subject to the oversight of the Community Development Committee of the Board of Directors.
 Huntington maintains policies and processes intended to ensure that all public affairs activities are conducted in accordance with those policies and applicable legal limits, as well as Huntington’s Code of Business Conduct and Ethics, which company colleagues review and acknowledge on an annual basis.
 Government Relations reports not less than annually to the Community Development Committee of the Board of Directors on significant policies, practices and priorities that relate to the company’s public policy objectives.